Frequently Asked Questions

 Will Amtrak be extended to Madison at the conclusion of the study?

 While both Amtrak and the Federal Railroad Administration (FRA) plans have identified Madison as underserved by passenger rail services, there is currently no commitment to bring passenger rail service to Madison.
-However, historic levels of Federal funding has been set aside for the establishment of new passenger rail service through the Infrastructure Investment and Jobs Act.
+However, historic levels of Federal funding have been set aside for the establishment of new passenger rail service through the Infrastructure Investment and Jobs Act.
 The bill established the Corridor Identification and Development (Corridor ID) Program, for this purpose.
 Identifying a station location now will make it easier to advance Amtrak’s recommended Hiawatha Extension – linking Madison to Milwaukee and Chicago - into the Corridor ID program.
 A Madison station could also serve the Twin Cities - Milwaukee - Chicago service, which is expected to begin operation in 2024 with an initial shuttle connection to/from Madison.

 When will more detailed information be available about specific sites?

 The initial public engagement meetings focused on presenting locations along the existing rail corridors that may be suitable for locating a passenger rail station.
 Many of these locations were selected due to being studied in previous planning efforts, while others were added or expanded due to land use changes in the time since previous study efforts concluded.
 We are currently reviewing public engagement feedback as well as high-level screening criteria to determine which stations will receive more detailed study.
-More detailed site-specific information will be available at our next public information meeting, which will be announced on our website.
+More detailed site-specific information will be available at our next public information meeting, which will be announced on our Passenger Rail Station Study website.

 Who decides where the station will be?

 The City of Madison is taking the lead role in determining a recommended station location.
 The City will be working closely with several stakeholders to choose an appropriate site, including Amtrak, WisDOT, the railroads, and potentially affected property owners and stakeholders.
-Public input will be also be used to form a recommendation.
+Public input will also be used to form a recommendation.
 The final selection will be recommended by the Transportation Commission and endorsed by the Common Council.

 What factors are being considered to determine a location?